bgalek/event-101/README.md

 Remember that your audience needs regular breaks - they will be tired and won't be able to focus on presentations even after 90 minutes of continuous active listening.
 The break will also be useful for people actively working at the event.

-Short breaks
+Short breaks:
-Provide at least 10 min breaks, so that everyone has time for drink and go to the bathroom.
+* Provide at least 10 min breaks, so that everyone has time for drink and go to the bathroom.
-If your event is held in more than one room, attendees must also have time space to move to the room that interests them.
+* If your event is held in more than one room, attendees must also have time space to move to the room that interests them.

-Long breaks
+Long breaks:
-Provide at least one long break during the day that can be used for lunch and rest.
+* Provide at least one long break during the day that can be used for lunch and rest.

 If possible, provide participants with the option of going outside to fresh air during breaks.